opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/Codestyle.md

 ### Annotations

 - On methods:
-    - Method should be marked as `@Nullable` if it can return null values
+    - Method should be marked as `@Nullable` if they can return null values
-        - Use of `@Nonnull` on methods should be avoided as it's the default behaviour
-    - Method parameters can be marked as `@Nullable` or `@Nonnull`
+    - Method parameters should be marked as `@Nullable`.
+- On fields:
+    - Fields should often be marked as `@Nullable` if they are nullable.
+If the class only exposes the field through a simple getter method, using the annotation on field is optional, but on the getter method it is required.

+Use of `@Nonnull` annotation is not allowed.
+It should be assumed methods/parameters/fields are non-null if they are not marked as `@Nullable`.
+However, there are places where the `@Nullable` annotation is missing even if it should have been used.
+Those can be updated to use the `@Nullable` annotation.

 ## JavaScript